Last Updated on 05.12.2022

 - A house can smell good if you put in candles.

-- Soybean oil – Soybean oil has things that help your skin.
-It is rich in linoleic acid, antioxidants, and vitamins which are good for your skin.
+- Soybean oil has things that help your skin.
+It is rich in linoleic acid, antioxidants, and vitamins good for your skin.
 Soybean oil also helps with the recovery of the skin barrier.

 - Shea butter – Shea butter can make skin smoother and make you look younger.
-It also has anti-inflammatory properties, which are good for your skin.
+It also has anti-inflammatory properties, which are suitable for your skin.

 Important!
 Do not put the wax inside your body.
 It is not lube and should not be used that way.